MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/static-web-app/create-computer-vision-resource-use-in-code.md

 This React app watches for changes to rebuild and rerun the app.

-1. **Enter a new line** in `./src/VisualAi.js` just after the two console.log lines to cause a rebuild of the site.
+1. **Enter a new line** in `./src/VisualAi.js` just after the first empty line (line 4).
+This change causes a rebuild of the locally running website.

     :::image type="content" source="../../media/static-web-app/browser-screenshot-react-computervision-app-start-up.png" alt-text="Partial browser screenshot of React Cognitive Service Computer Vision sample ready for URL or press enter.":::